Annealed almost periodic entropy: Geometry of finitely generated free groups

 If $F$ is a grounded subset of $\G$, and $g$ is any element of the exterior boundary of $F$, then $F\cup \{g\}$ is also grounded.
 We often abbreviate such a union to $F\cup g$ in the sequel.
 Because the Cayley graph of $\G$ is a tree and $F$ is a connected subset of it, in this case there is a unique element $s$ of $S\cup S^{-1}$ such that $g \in sF$, and then we call $F\cup g$ an \textbf{enlargement of $F$ in direction $s$}.
 By removing interior boundary points one at a time and then reversing the process, any grounded set may be reached from $\{e\}$ by a sequence of enlargements.

 Several proofs about grounded sets in the sequel are by \textbf{induction on the grounded set}.
 For a desired assertion, this means we prove (i) that it holds for $\{e\}$, and then (ii) that if it holds for a grounded set $F$ then it also holds for any enlargement of $F$.
 This implies the assertion for any grounded set by the assembly procedure described above.
-This is essentially the ``d\'evissage'' procedure used to analyse general finite trees in~\cite{Ser--T}.

 In some of our inductive proofs of this kind, we must keep careful track of the directed edges of the Cayley graph that are contained in each grounded set.
 These directed edges are labeled by the generators from $S$ that give rise to them: the directed edges within $F$ that are labeled by generator $t$ emanate from the vertices in $t^{-1}F\cap F$.
 The next lemma tracks how these families of edges grow when $F$ itself is enlarged.